 Lastly, one of our active military brides gave us this tip!
 She told us that Brides Across America gifts active duty military brides (or fiancés) and first responder brides a wedding dress.
-Meaning that you could receive a free wedding dress if you are active military or a first responder.
 They do the free dress giveaway around the Fourth of July and Labor Day.
-Brides for a Cause participates in this giveaway, and that is where our bride got her free dress.
-They have locations in Seattle, Tacoma, Portland, and Sacramento.
+Brides for a Cause participates in this giveaway, with locations in Seattle, Tacoma, Portland, and Sacramento.
 There are also several other bridal shops that participate in the giveaway nationwide.
 Anyone that qualifies can get a free dress- it’s not a drawing or lottery.
 Definitely check this out to see if you qualify!

 Hannah and Adam are a Montana and PNW-based Elopement Photographer + Videographer Team traveling across the US and abroad to capture couples' special days.
 They firmly believe love is love, Black lives matter, and in respecting our planet.